 City of Novato Assessment Districts:

 Mello-Roos Community Facilities Districts (CFDs) are formed to finance the construction, or acquisition of certain designated capital facilities (infrastructure) and/or to finance public services by levying special taxes included on the CFD.
 There are several CFDs in the City of Novato.
 CFD taxes are collected as direct levies on property tax bills of included parcels.
-For additional CFD information, click "Community Facilities Districts" link above or contact Finance Manager, Brian Cochran, at 415-899-8912.
+For additional CFD information, click "Community Facilities Districts" link above or contact the City's Finance Department, at 415-899-8912.